pratik951/Galactic-Twilight/README.md

 ## Features
 - Astronomy Picture of the Day (APOD) viewer
 - Mars Rover Photo Gallery with camera filter and chart visualization
+- Real-time updates using WebSocket for Mars Rover photos
+- Notifications dropdown in the Navbar for real-time updates
+- Efficient state management with lazy-loaded WebSocket connections
 - Responsive, modern UI
 - Error handling and loading states
 - Easy to extend with more NASA APIs